longevityframework/longevity/README.md

 #longevity

-A Domain Driven Design persistence framework for Scala and MongoDB.
+A Domain Driven Design persistence framework for Scala and NoSQL.

 This project is still in early development.
 A [minimum marketable product